pygfx/pylinalg/CONVENTIONS.md

   * The positive Y axis is called *up*.
   * The positive Z axis is called *forward*.
-* **Camera Coordinates** are represented using `(x, y, z)` vectors and are used to describe cameras.
+* **Camera Coordinates** are represented using `(x, y, z)` vectors and are used to describe cameras and lights.
 They use the following semantics:
   * The positive X axis is called *right*.
   * The positive Y axis is called *up*.
   * The *negative* Z axis is called *forward*.